cTurtle98/Lifealgorithmic/source/cis-191/labs/lvm.md

  VG UUID        yPik5p-5Bc5-6S7Y-af9c-O4Q2-DHHR-bt8quH
 ```

 Notice that there are extents on the ubuntu-vg volume group that can still be allocated (about 17G worth).
-Using the ''lvextend'' and the ''resize2fs''commands perform the following tasks:
+Using the `lvextend` and the `resize2fs` commands perform the following tasks:
   - Extend the /dev/ubuntu-vg/root logical volume by 3000 extents.
   - Extend the root filesystem to use the additional extents.

 WARNING: Do NOT extend the root logical volume to take all remaining space.
 You will need that space for the next part.
 Check that you've still got free space after doing step 1.
 If not you still have time to take the space away.
 After you extend the filesystem reducing the space gets much harder.

-If you have extended the root logical volume properly the output of ''lvdisplay'' command should be:
+If you have extended the root logical volume properly the output of ``lvdisplay`` command should be:

 ```
 $ sudo lvdisplay /dev/ubuntu-vg/root